Gravitational Black Hole Shadow Spectroscopy: Second-Order Perturbation Coefficients

-Next, we compute the three second partial derivatives of the shadow function $G(r, \delta)$. \begin{itemize} \item The $\mathcal{G}_{,,\delta\delta}$ term: This term arises from the explicit second-order dependence on the metric perturbations.
-It is given by
+Next, we compute the partial derivatives of the shadow function $\mathcal{G}(r, \delta)$.
+These derivatives govern how the shadow size responds to explicit changes in the metric functions.
+The explicit metric dependence ($\mathcal{G}_{,\delta\delta}$) is the term arises from the direct second-order expansion of the metric functions.
+It is expanded via the chain rule as: